 The hormones that activate the LIPASE enzyme to stimulate the hydrolysis of TAG:

-- Glucagon: it is secreted when the blood sugar level is low from the pancreas. - Epinephrine & Norepinephrin: are secreted during stress (fight or flight). - ACTH : stimulates adrenal-cortex gland.
+- Glucagon: it is secreted when the blood sugar level is low, so it secreted from the pancreas. - Epinephrine & Norepinephrin: are secreted during stress(fight or flight). - ACTH : stimulates adrenal-cortex gland.

 Let's see how these are working